 If you are one of those people who have a morbid fear of math, this article is for you.
-If you dread the COMPASS for math, and think it's where you might go bonkers in the exam, this article is for you.
-This article is also helpful if you want to score high in the math section of the COMPASS test or if you simply want to know more about the math section of the COMPASS test.
+If you dread the Math section, and think it's where you might go bonkers in the exam, this article is for you.
+This article is also helpful if you want to score high in the math section of the test or if you simply want to know more about this section.

 - Studying math by reading:

 The most common mistake you can do is to simply read through the practice answer key and not really solve anything.
 Understanding is simply not enough when you are studying for math.
-The COMPASS for math, like all other competitive and adaptive tests is objective based.
+This section, like all other competitive and adaptive tests, is objective based.
 So the way you solve a question does not matter as long as you get it right.
-But being untimed, the COMPASS allows you to solve problems in your own sweet time.
+But being untimed, the test allows you to solve problems in your own sweet time.
 Without actually practicing, you will definitely make mistakes, and this, in turn, will wobble your confidence.
 If you practice hard, you will slowly gain confidence.

 - Practicing one question on each chapter:

 Another common mistake is to solve about one or two questions from each chapter and thinking that you have covered everything.
 Nothing could be further from the truth.
 Every chapter has around 5-6 different types of questions.
-Solving each type of question multiple times will bring you in a more comfortable position while taking the COMPASS for math.
+Solving each type of question multiple times will bring you in a more comfortable position while taking this part of the test.